Disclaimer: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon.com, at no extra cost to you.

 |View G Adventures

 |View Albatros Expeditions

 South Sandwich Islands

 G Expeditions is the polar branch of G Adventures, a global travel company.
 Founded in 1990, by Bruce Poon Tip, the Canada-based G Adventures offers small-group excursions to some of the world’s most fascinating places.

 When you travel to Antarctica with G Expeditions, you’ll journey south on the MS Expedition, an ice class 1B cruise ship that can accommodate 150 guests.
 G Expeditions voyages tend to be more affordable than other voyages and they often draw a younger crowd with an excellent sense of adventure.
-If you’re a young solo traveler, then you can’t go wrong with a G Adventures tour.
+If you’re looking for an unforgettable adventure led by a highly skilled team, with a 10:1 passenger-to-expert ratio (meaning deeper access to their insights), then you can’t go wrong with a G Adventures tour.

-G Expeditions offers a slew of voyages to the White Continent.
+G Expeditions offers a slew of voyages to the White Continent, so there’s an option for everyone.
 This includes everything from a 13 night classic Antarctic Peninsula trip to a 22 night voyage that ventures to the Falklands and South Georgia before heading to the Antarctic Peninsula.